 Located within the popular Icelandair Hotel Natura in Reykjavik., Satt is on the outskirts of the city and targets tourists over backpackers.
 I found the quite classy.

-The restaurant offers lunch and dinner daily and brunch Friday through Sunday.
+The restaurant offers lunch and dinner daily and brunches Friday through Sunday.
 Every meal is served buffet style.
 The buffet unites classic brunch items alongside healthy courses and several signature items.

 While a bit limited, the menu boasted both local and international favorites, including fish a chips (with sweet potato fries,) carbonara and Caesar salad.
 They also had some delicious wood-fired pizza.

-Be sure to also check out their daily happy hours and rotating two for one specials.
+Be sure to also check out their daily happy hours and rotating two for one special.

 8 Lækjargata // +354 691 3350